bestonebyone/paper/summary/Graspit.md

 sudo apt install ros-melodic-ros-base

-echo "source /opt/ros/melodic/setup.bash" >> ~/.bashrc
+sudo echo "source /opt/ros/melodic/setup.bash" >> ~/.bashrc % if this fails, we can not find the command catkin_init_workspace

 source ~/.bashrc